-Question – As a foreigner, can the Mexican Government take my property?
+Question – As a foreigner, can the Mexican Government take my property in 2023?

 Ok, the answer to this question is NO – they can’t and won’t.
 But people seem to think the Mexican government is just running around, repossessing home after home from gringos like it’s free.